admin-shell-io/questions-and-answers/README.md

 Map concepts to “admin-shell.io” namespace (see [custom identifier best practices](#id18)).
 Within the concept description itself use “sourceOfDefinition” or “isCaseOf” to link to “original” concept.
 (Answered: 2020-08-24)

+**[Are there any best practices how to choose the idShort of an element?](#id30a)** <a id="id30a"></a><!-- ID: 30 -->

+For choosing an idShort value there are the following recommendations (rules and order can be used for automatically creation of an idShort):

+- If an English shortname is available in the related concept description, the English shortName can be used as idShort.
+- If there is an English preferredName available in the related concept description, this name can be converted to idShort, e.g. the preferredName “Maximum rotation speed” can be converted to “maximumRotationSpeed”.

+In case a submodel template specification is used as a base, the idShort defined in this submodel template shall be used.

+Note: the isShort does not carry any semantic meaning.
+For speaking names the display name shall be used.

+(Updated: 2021-02-08)

+**[I need a speaking name on my dashboard - which attribute value shall I use?](#id30b)** <a id="id30b"></a><!-- ID: 30 -->

+For speaking names (in different languages) the display name (Referable/displayName) shall be used.

+If no display name is defined in the language requested by the application, then the display name is selected in the following order if available:
+- the preferred name in the requested language of the concept description defining the semantics of the element
+- If there is a default language list defined in the application, then the corresponding preferred name in the language is chosen according to this order.
+- the English preferred name of the concept description defining the semantics of the element
+- the short name of the concept description
+- the idShort of the element

+Note: DisplayName was introduced with Part 1, V3.0RC01.
+Display name is optional.

+(Updated: 2021-02-08)

+**[How to refer to semantic concepts of existing standards like VDI 2770 properties or OPC UA companion specifications (e.g. “Serial number” property from OPC UA DI companion spec)?](#id27)** <a id="id27"></a><a id="id28"></a><!-- ID: 27, 28 -->

+Map concepts to “admin-shell.io” namespace (see [custom identifier best practices](#id18)).
+Within the concept description itself use “sourceOfDefinition” or “isCaseOf” to link to “original” concept.
+(Answered: 2020-08-24)

 **[How is the relation between displayName, idShort, shortName and preferredName for a submodel element and the related concept description?](#id30)** <a id="id30"></a><!-- ID: 30 -->

 If no display name is defined in the language requested by the application, then the display name is selected in the following order if available: